aharoJ/starship-config/README.md

 .
 .
 .
-I am excited to announce that I am in the process of updating my dot-alacritty repository.
+I am excited to announce that I am in the process of updating my dot-starship repository.
 You can access it on my opensource GitHub page.
-This update includes improvements to thousands of lines of code across various programming languages and topics such as machine learning.
+This update includes improvements to thousands of lines of code across various programming languages and topics.
 Please bear with me as I work to merge my notes and code.
 Thank you for your patience!

 ---